nkreer/Fish/README.md

 |[Permissions](https://github.com/nkreer/Permissions)| Changes users' permissions on IRC |
 |[Scripts](https://github.com/nkreer/Fish-Scripts)| Enables you to add simple custom commands to the bot |

-If you want me to add your plugin to the list, open a pull request or message me
+If you want me to add your plugin to the list, open a pull request or message me.

 ## API Documentation

-You can find a tutorial on how to write your own plugins in this repository's [wiki](https://github.com/nkreer/Fish/wiki).
+You can find a really simple tutorial on how to write your own plugins in this repository's [wiki](https://github.com/nkreer/Fish/wiki).
 If you have any questions regarding the API, feel free to send me an E-Mail.

 ## Contribute